• States

 Brookfield Zoo Holiday Magic Some Of The Best Christmas Lights In Chicago

-Holiday Magic at the Brookefield Zoo is one of the largest Christmas light shows in Chicago and has been happening for over 40 years!
+Holiday Magic at the Brookfield Zoo is one of the largest Christmas light shows in Chicago and has been happening for over 40 years!

 It is impossible not to be in the holiday spirit after walking through the 600-foot-long Tunnel of Lights.

 Pose for a photo in front of the 41-foot-tall tree with lights that dance to Christmas music.
-There are 700 more trees shining through the zoo.
+700 more trees are shining through the zoo.

 Be amazed by the 3D 16-foot-tall gingerbread house and giant, illuminated animal sculptures.